Edited by

 Get more out of your smartphone and learn how to scan a QR code on Android!

-How do you decide which camera phone is best for your needs?
-Obviously, your budget is likely the largest determining factor, as well as how you plan to use it.
-Are you looking for a cheap camera phone to simply take a few quick happy snaps of the kids to post on Facebook?
-Or do you plan to replace your expensive SLR with your smartphone for most occasions... and are willing to spend the same amount for an excellent camera setup?
+Are you looking for a cheap camera phone to simply take a few quick photos of the kids and pets to post on Facebook?
+Or do you plan to replace your expensive SLR with your smartphone for most occasions?

-Your spiffy new camera phone is going to need a phone plan to go with it.
-And while physically taking photos and videos and storing them on your device doesn't use up any data, sharing those photos does.
-If you're an Instagram fiend or a TikTok queen, you'll likely use a good amount of data each month, so you'll want a phone plan that accommodates your shutterbug lifestyle.
-Unlimited data plans no longer break the bank like they used to—Visible and Mint Mobile each offer unlimited talk, text, and data for just $25-30/month.
+While physically taking photos and videos and storing them on your device doesn't use up any mobile data, sharing those photos does.
+If you're an Instagram fiend or a TikTok queen, you'll likely use a good amount of data each month, so you'll want a phone plan that accommodates your photogenic lifestyle.

 Here are some of the most popular unlimited options to choose from.